mananbtra/JunkBuddy/README.md

 # JunkBuddy
 Innovative tool designed to help individuals identify and properly dispose of waste using AI-powered image recognition.

-**JunkBudddy - Waste Classifier** is an innovative tool designed to help individuals identify and properly dispose of waste using AI-powered image recognition.
+**JunkBuddy - Waste Classifier** is an innovative tool designed to help individuals identify and properly dispose of waste using AI-powered image recognition.
 This project integrates with a MySQL database to provide accurate disposal and recycling methods for various types of waste.

 ## Features